LASIK vs. SMILE/CLEAR: Which Laser Vision Correction Procedure Is Best?

 Which One Is Best for You?

-- Choose SMILE/CLEAR if you want a flapless, minimally invasive procedure with reduced dry eye risk.
+Choose SMILE/CLEAR if you want a flapless, minimally invasive procedure with reduced dry eye risk—unlike LASIK, SMILE does not require a corneal flap.

-The best way to determine the right option for you is through a consultation with an experienced ophthalmologist.
+The best way to determine the right option for you is through a consultation with an experienced eye doctor or ophthalmologist.
 Book an assessment today to explore the best vision correction solution tailored to your needs!